tlsnotary/tlsnotary/README.md

 1. It doesn't contain information that you don't want the auditor to see.
 2. It **does** contain data that proves what you want to prove (e.g. proves that you sent $100 on date:X to recipient:Y).

 Once you're satisfied on these two points, you can click 'FINISH'.
 Note: in self-test mode, you are only "auditing yourself", so no one else will see the data at this stage.
 After a few seconds, you should see a message saying "Congratulations, the audit has acknowledged..." etc. This means the audit is succcessfully completed.
 Go to `tlsnotary/data/auditor/sessions/[session timestamp]/decrypted` and in that folder, you should see a decrypted copy of your chosen audited html page.
+It should be identical to what you see in the Firefox browser, as well as what's stored in `tlsnotary/data/auditee/sessions/[session timestamp]/commit`.

 *Running an audit for real*: